 Student Outcomes.
 Computer engineering students demonstrate knowledge in all outcomes required by ABET, Inc. which are listed in the college’s student outcomes section of this catalog.

 Program Description.
 Digital computer and communication systems have transformed society in a profound way.
-The examples range from super powerful scientific computers, the internet and the world wide web, to cell phones and smart cards.
+The examples range from super powerful scientific computers, to embedded systems such as smart phones, internet of things (IoT), and smart cities.
 Traditionally, computer engineering has been a discipline that combines both electrical engineering and computer science.
-The URI computer engineering program is thus designed so the students will have a strong foundation in the relevant fields of electrical engineering and computer science, while establishing themselves with the latest computer engineering topics, such as advanced computer system architecture, design and programming, computer communication, electronic design automation, and high-level digital design methodologies.
+The URI computer engineering program is thus designed so the students will have a strong foundation in the relevant fields of electrical engineering and computer science, while establishing themselves with the latest computer engineering topics, such as advanced computer architecture, computer network and cyber security, big data learning and processing, and field programmable gate array (FPGA).

 The computer engineering core courses can be categorized as follows: (1) ELE 208/209, 305, and 408/409 are core courses for computer system architecture and hardware and software organization and interaction.
 (2) ELE 201/202, 301/302, and 405/406 are the core courses for digital design with electronic design automation and rapid prototyping, and for computer system integration.
 (3) ELE 313 and 437 are core courses for computer communication and networks.
 The computer engineering program has three computer engineering electives and one free elective in the senior year so students can further expand into areas such as signals and systems, digital control, electronics, and computer software.